-

 SR 865 (San Carlos Boulevard) from Linda Loma Drive to Kelly Road: Construction Project: The purpose of this project is to provide improvements along SR 865 with the intent of enhancing safety along the corridor.

-- Motorists should expect several left and right turn lanes to be closed along the project limits.
+Motorists should expect several left and right-turn lanes to be closed along the project limits.

 Motorists should expect a traffic shift on SR 865 northbound between Linda Loma Drive and Kelly Road for crews to facilitate concrete placement.
+Motorists are asked to exercise caution and reduce their speed while driving through the work zone.

 -